Cashea Airy

 Sacramento

-Cashea Airy is a reporter for The Click.
-Her work has appeared on Spectrum News 1 Southern California, Inside the Issues with Alex Cohen and KCRA 3 News Sacramento.
+Cashea Airy is a reporter for The Click and an assignment editor at CBS News Sacramento.
+Her work has appeared there, along with Spectrum News 1 Southern California, Inside the Issues with Alex Cohen, and KCRA 3 News.
 She is from the San Francisco Bay Area and completed her undergraduate studies at UCLA and Sacramento State University.
 She is currently pursuing a Master’s Degree in American Journalism at the Arthur L. Carter Institute of Journalism at New York University.
 In her free time, Cashea enjoys traveling, working out, reading, and discovering new coffee shops.

 December 20, 2023